ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.fr-fr.md

 - **Public bandwidth cap**: Outbound traffic from OVHcloud to the internet is capped at 5Gbps per region location.
 - **IPv6 block allocation limits**: Users can obtain up to three /56 Additional IPv6 blocks per region location.
 - **Mobility of Additional IPv6 blocks**: Due to the hierarchical design of the IPv6 address space, Additional IPv6 blocks are region-specific.
 This means blocks cannot be transferred between regions, although they can be reassigned within any vRack-connected backend.
+- **No direct VLAN 802.1Q support in vRack by Additional IPv6**: configuration can only be done with native vlan of your vRack network.
+For packet forwarding inside specific vlan (of a vRack) a dedicated host on customer side will be needed.

 ## Go further